ChenNed/Awesome-DL-Information-Cascades-Modeling/README.md

 Information cascades modeling is accomplished via specific prediction tasks, which are categorized into two levels: Micro-level and Macro-level.
 (1) At micro-level, local patterns of social influence are studied -- e.g., inferring the action status of a user.
 The approaches predict the likelihood of a user propagating a particular piece of information, or forecast when the next propagation might occur given a certain information cascade.
 (2) At macro-level, typical studies include cascade size prediction and outbreak prediction (above a certain threshold), both cascade size prediction and outbreak prediction are aiming to estimate the future size (popularity) of the diffusion cascade.

-Highly recommended the following survey paper:
+Highly recommended the following survey papers:

 1. **A Survey of Information Cascade Analysis: Models, Predictions, and Recent Advances.**
 *Fan Zhou, Xovee Xu, Goce Trajcevski, Kunpeng Zhang.*